-The Department of Housing and Urban Development engages in a range of housing and community activities that should be the responsibility of local governments and the private sector.
+The Department of Housing and Urban Development intervenes in housing and community activities that should be the responsibility of local governments and the private sector.
 Its public housing subsidies, rental assistance, and housing finance activities have proven to be costly and damaging to the economy.
-The department’s poor management and misguided policies have led to fraud, corruption, and much wasteful spending.
+The department’s poor management and misguided policies have led to fraud, corruption, and waste.

 - HUD Scandals.
 The department has suffered many management failures, with corruption and cronyism a common occurrence in the executive suites.